atomisthq/docs/docs/automations/command-examples.md

 ## Make a new repository

 When you want to make a new service or library, it's common to start by copying an old one.
 With Atomist, you can automate the copy, and modify the starting point to be your new service.

-Check out an
+Check out this
 [example](https://github.com/atomist/automation-client-samples-ts/blob/master/src/commands/generator/NewAutomation.ts)
 that copies a sample automation client into your own repository.